olcf/olcf-user-docs/software/profiling/Score-P.rst

 ----------------------------------------------------

- - Execute the MPI+OpenMP version
+- Prepare the MPI+OpenMP version

 - Edit the `cmake_summit_pgi.sh` and replace